 - Any amounts that the operation was owed for crops or livestock sold and delivered in the reference year for which the operation has not received payment.
-This can be computed for each commodity under marketing (Section E) and production (Section F) contracts by going back to those items, multiplying column 3 by column 5 and then subtracting column 6.
+This can be computed for each commodity under marketing and production (Section E) contracts by going back to those items, multiplying column 4 by column 6 and then subtracting column 7.
 There is no way to compute this for commodities sold in cash or open market sales. - Any amount the operation is owed for crops or livestock sold and delivered in previous years where the payment was not received in the current year.
 This is simply the difference between Items 1a and 1a(i).

-5.8 Section H-Government Payments & Other Farm Related Income
+Section G - Government Payments & Other Farm Related Income

-A farm operation's gross income includes payments received from the production and sale of crop and livestock commodities, but it can also include payments received through government agricultural programs as well as payments from ancillary activities that are part of the farm business, such as custom work provided to other farmers; recreation and Agritourism activities on the farm; sales of forest products, farm machinery, or farm land; insurance payments; cooperative patronage dividends; or sales of goods processed on the farm from farm commodities.
-This section is intended to track that other farm-related income.
+A farm operation's gross income before expenses includes payments received from the production and sale of crop and livestock commodities, but it can also include payments received through government agricultural programs as well as payments from activities that are part of the farm business, such as custom work provided to other farmers; recreation and Agritourism activities on the farm; sales of forest products, farm machinery, or farm land; insurance indemnity payments; cooperative patronage dividends; or sales of goods processed on the farm from farm commodities.
+This section is intended to track these other farm-related income sources earned by the operation.

-If the operator has multiple operations, only account for the income that belongs to the operation identified on the label.
-For operators with multiple operations, keep in mind the acres and livestock reported in previous sections for the selected operation.
-Income from the other operations is accounted for in Section N.
+If the operator has multiple operations, only account for the income that belongs to the operation identified on the questionnaire label.
+For operators with multiple operations, it may be useful to reference the acres and livestock reported in previous sections for the selected operation.

-5.8.1 Item 1: Commodity Credit Corporation (CCC) Loans
+Item 1: Commodity Credit Corporation (CCC) Loans

-The Commodity Credit Corporation (CCC) was created in 1933 to help stabilize and support farm prices and income.
+The Commodity Credit Corporation (CCC) was created in 1933 to help stabilize and support farm prices and income by providing interim financing at harvest time.
+The harvested commodity is pledged as collateral for the loan, and the loan can either be repaid within nine months or the pledged commodity can be forfeited.
+CCC loans are available for a large number of crop commodities, including wheat, corn, grain sorghum, barley, oats, upland cotton, extra-long staple cotton, long grain rice, medium grain rice, soybeans, other oilseeds (including sunflower seed, rapeseed, canola, safflower, flaxseed, mustard seed, crambe and sesame seed), dry peas, lentils, small chickpeas, large chickpeas, and peanuts.
+CCC loans are also available for graded and nongraded wool, mohair, unshorn pelts, and honey.
 These questions account for the operation's entire CCC loan transactions during the reference year, allowing us to get a complete accounting of the farm's income.
 If the operation received or repaid any CCC loans, check "Yes" and answer Items 1a and 1b.
 If the operation did NOT receive or repay any CCC loans, check "No" and skip to Item 2.